tpetricek/cv/data/publications.md

   - gscholar: 131
   - wos: 39
   - scopus: 64
+  - impact: This paper gives a wide-ranging development of _coeffects_, introduced a year before in a shorter paper by the authors.
+      This longer paper appeared at the _CORE A_-rated ICFP conference and presents a unified and rigorous treatment of coeffects.
+      It promulgated the idea of coeffects in the functional programming community and has 130+ citations (64 Scopus, 39 WoS) and influenced the design of _Scala_ and the _Hack_ language developed by Meta.
+      The notion of coeffects has since been the topic of several grants in the UK, France, US, and Iceland.
+The associated interactive essay ([http://tomasp.net/coeffects](tomasp.net/coeffects)), which provides an accessible introduction to the work, received over 30k unique visits.

 * The F# Computation Expression Zoo
   - authors: **Tomas Petricek** and Don Syme
   - venue: PADL 2014: Proceedings of the 16th International Symposium on Practical Aspects of Declarative Languages, vol. 8324, pp. 33-48